ThinkIQ-Labs/OPC-UA-Nodeset-WebAPI/README.md

 ## Getting Started

-The best way to explore the project is to take a look at the [Swagger](https://opcuanodesetwebapi.azurewebsites.net/swagger/index.html) api documentation.
-This endpoint is sponsored by ThinkIQ and may not always be available.
+The best way to explore the project is to take a look at the Swagger documentation.
 The api is locally available in SMIP (CESMII's smart manufacturing innovation platform) and ThinkIQ instances.

 ### Locally Stored UA NodeSets